 It also doesn’t matter what part of your skin is producing your Vitamin D. It therefore is recommended that you expose the large areas of your body that don’t normally get very much sun, and cover the parts that are often in the sun (such as hands and wrists, face, neck, and shoulders) to protect them.
 In this way, you can maximize your Vitamin D production without further damaging the sensitive areas of your skin that are already most likely over-exposed.
 You can also alternate exposing your front and back (flip over halfway through your sun exposure) to decrease the damage to any one area of your body.

 The one thing you are able to do to help promote your defenses against the effects of sun exposure, without blocking your production of Vitamin D, is to eat a lot of foods with natural antioxidants in them–like colorful vegetables and fruits.
-There is also a product called Sunsafe Rx–a pill with specific antioxidants that are shown to support your skin and eyes during sun exposure.
+There is also a product called Sunsafe Rx–a pill with specific antioxidants that are shown to defend your skin and eyes against environmental stresses.

 In general, aside from the periods when you are producing Vitamin D, make sure you protect yourself from sun exposure!